ggalloro/sw-delivery-on-gcp/README.md

 2. If asked, click **AUTHORIZE** on the Authorize Cloud Shell prompt
 3. Click on the Cloud Code status bar (in the lower left corner) and then select **Run on Kubernetes**
 4. When asked for the Skaffold profile choose **[default]**
-5. In the Output pane you see that the build start for the leeroy-app application image
+5. In the Output pane you see that the build start for the cdongcp-app application image
 6. When deployment is complete Skaffold/Cloud Code will print the exposed url where the services have been forwarded, click the link and then **Open web preview**